-The ISSF you among others to the NSF International Certified for Sport® program which helps minimize the risk of unintentional doping.
+You are directed among others to the NSF International Certified for Sport® program which helps minimize the risk of unintentional doping.
 NSF International's Certified for Sport® laboratory testing services help clients establish product stewardship by confirming content and purity, compliance, and assessing public safety and environmental concerns on products used by athletes.

 Given the risks and dangers associated with supplement use, athletes might be better off not consuming any supplements.

-And if they chose to do so, only using supplements for which they have conducted in depth research and are fully satisfied they are safe to use.
+If they chose to do so, only using supplements for which they have conducted in depth research and are fully satisfied they are safe to use.
+This is called respecting "your duty of utmost caution"